-20.4.2 Inode Size for the MDS
+20.4.2 Inode Size for the MDT

 Lustre uses "large" inodes on backing file systems to efficiently store Lustre metadata with each file.
-On the MDS, each inode is at least 512 bytes in size (by default), while on the OST each inode is 256 bytes in size.
-Lustre (or more specifically the backing ext3 file system), also needs sufficient space left for other metadata like the journal (up to 400 MB), bitmaps and directories.
-There are also a few regular files that Lustre uses to maintain cluster consistency.
+On the MDT, each inode is at least 512 bytes in size (by default), while on the OST each inode is 256 bytes in size.